Skip to main content

 1. The president and the vice president of Institutional Advancement or their designees are the only persons authorized to negotiate named gifts.

-2. The vice president of Institutional Advancement or one to whom the responsibility has been delegated will coordinate the proposed named gift action.
+2. The vice president of Institutional Advancement or designee will coordinate the proposed named gift action.
 This includes:

 1. providing notice of a proposed naming action and discussing it with the president and any appropriate vice president; and

-3. the associate vice president for Institutional Marketing;
+3. assistant vice president for Institutional Marketing and Communications;

-6. the director of college Planning & Design; and
+6. director of college Planning and Design; and

-7. the leadership of any potentially impacted college program.
+7. leadership of any potentially impacted college program.

-3. The vice president of Institutional Advancement, in consultation with the executive director of public safety, may request a criminal background check for a potential benefactor or person after whom a facility may be named.
+3. The vice president of Institutional Advancement, in consultation with the associate vice president of public safety, may request a criminal background check for a potential benefactor or person after whom a facility may be named.

 4. Once this coordinated review is completed, the vice president for Institutional Advancement will consult with the president.
 If approved, the vice president for Institutional Advancement will: